Bimodular continuous attractor neural networks with static and moving stimuli: Network Architecture

 \subsection{Single Layer CANNs}

-We first describe single-module CANNs which process a one-dimensional stimulus.
-The stimulus can be regarded as the position or moving direction of an object, or head direction or other continuous variables.
-Each neuron in the network has its own preferred stimulus (direction), hence the whole network can encode all the stimuli information in the population of neurons.
-We use $U(x,t)$ to denote the synaptic input at time $t$ to the neurons whose preferred stimulus is $x$, and $x$ $\in$ [0, 2$\pi$).
-The dynamics of the $U(x,t)$ is \cite{Fung1,Fung2,Fung3}
+We first describe single-module CANNs which process a one-dimensional stimulus which can be regarded as the position or moving direction of an object, or head direction or other continuous variables.
+Each neuron in the network has its own preferred stimulus (direction), and the preferred stimuli of all neurons in the network cover the whole range of stimulus.
+Therefore, the population of neurons in the network can encode all possible values of the stimulus.
+Denoting $U(x,t)$ as the synaptic input received by the neuron whose preferred stimulus is $x$ at time $t$, and $x$ $\in$ [0, 2$\pi$).
+The dynamics of the $U(x,t)$ is \cite{fung2008dynamics,fung2010moving,fung2012dynamical}

-where $\tau$ is a time constant, controlling the rate at which the synaptic input decays to the total input of the neuron, typically of the order of 1 ms. The function $I_{ext}(x,t)$ denotes the external input to the network at time $t$ and position $x$, and $\rho$ is the density of neurons.
-The couplings between the neurons located at positions $x$ and $x'$ are denoted as Gaussian functions $J(x,x')$:
+where $\tau$ is the time constant of the synaptic input, controlling the rate at which the synaptic input converges, typically at the order of 10 ms \cite{dayan2003theoretical}. $I_{ext}(x,t)$ denotes the external input to the neuron preferring stimulus $x$ at time $t$, and $\rho$ is the density of neurons covering the stimulus range.
+The couplings between the neurons preferring $x$ and $x'$ are represented by Gaussian functions $J(x,x')$:

 where $a$ defines the interaction range among the neurons.
-It can be seen from Eq.(\ref{eq2}) that the coupling is translational invariant, so the coupling depends on the displacement $x-x'$ (modulo $2\pi$ for angular variables).
-This endows the network the ability to support a continuous family of attractors.
+It can be seen from Eq. (\ref{eq2}) that the coupling depends on the displacement $x-x'$ (modulo $2\pi$ for angular variables) and hence is translationally invariant.
+This endows the network with the ability to support a continuous family of attractors.
 The function $r(x,t)$ denotes the firing rate at time $t$ and position $x$:

-in which $[U]_+ \equiv max(U,0)$, and $k$ is the global inhibition, which controls the extent to which the firing rate saturates \cite{Ca}.

-Before applying external stimuli to the neural network, we first consider the intrinsic dynamics of the CANNs without external inputs ($I_{ext}=0$).
-For $0<k<k_c\equiv J_0^2 \rho/(8\sqrt{2 \pi}a)$ and for $a\ll 2\pi$. , the CANNs support a continuous family of stationary states (plotted in Fig. \ref{fgsilent}), denoted as:
+in which $[U]_+ \equiv \max(U,0)$, and $k$ is the global inhibition, which controls the extent to which the firing rate saturates \cite{carandini2012normalization}.
+For $0<k<k_c\equiv J_0^2 \rho/(8\sqrt{2 \pi}a)$ and for $a\ll 2\pi$, the CANNs can support a continuous family of stationary states \cite{fung2010moving}.
+To model neurons in the sensory cortex, in this study, $k=1.1k_c$ which means there is no sustained activity without external inputs, as shown in Fig. \ref{fgsilent} where the responses decay to zero after switching off external inputs.